Cyber-Knightt/Javascript-Interview-questionaries/README.md

       Object literal property values can be of any data type, including array, function, and nested object.

       **Note:** This is one of the easiest ways to create an object.
+		- Easiest and most readable way.
+		- Useful for small, single-use objects.

    2. **Object constructor:**